alanng10/class-lang/Docue/Article/Sande/a.md

 do any calculate of memory index.

 InfExecute and WhileExecute cond operates input any IntType ref value as bool.
+The IntType is any IntKind.
 AndOperate, OrnOperate and NotOperate input any IntType ref value as bool.
+The IntType is any IntKind.
 The operates output zero or one ref value as bool.
 The operates has type that is 64 bits IntType.